Live Like a King in a Real Castle

 Check In to a Self-catering Pub

 The world's first self-catering pub certainly wins in the novelty stakes.
 Conroy's Old Bar near the rural village of Borrisokane in Co.
-Tipperary has not served a drop of alcohol in 15 years—but the pub, affectionately known as 'the pub with no beer,' is preserved as-was with wood-paneled bar, bar stalls and beer taps now part of a unique holiday let.
-A maximum of four guests can stay at a time in this family-friendly property, and the rooms themselves are as funky as you might imagine—think original sloping floors that once allowed for the easy transport of beer barrells, and a bed under the low arch of the barrel storage room.
+Tipperary has not served a drop of alcohol in 15 years—but the pub, affectionately known as "the pub with no beer," is preserved as-was with wood-paneled bar, bar stalls, and beer taps now part of a unique holiday let.
+A maximum of four guests can stay at a time in this family-friendly property, and the rooms themselves are as funky as you might imagine—think original sloping floors that once allowed for the easy transport of beer barrels and a bed under the low arch of the barrel storage room.

 Spend the Night in a Lighthouse

-There are several former working lighthouses scattered around Ireland's coastline that have been transformed into incredible overnight accommodations.
-On its own remote promontory near Clonakilty in County Cork, Galley Head offers self-catering accommodation in the lighthouse keeper's cottage, while at Wicklow Head lighthouse in County Wicklow the holiday accommodation is up in the octagonal tower itself, dating from the 1780s, and standing atop Ireland's easternmost point.
+Several former working lighthouses scattered around Ireland's coastline have been transformed into incredible overnight accommodations.
+Galley Head offers self-catering accommodation in the lighthouse keeper's cottage on its remote promontory near Clonakilty in Co.
+Cork.
+At Wicklow Head lighthouse in Co.
+Wicklow, the holiday accommodation is up in the octagonal tower itself, dating from the 1780s, and standing atop Ireland's easternmost point.